A local theatre is raising funds for their renovations and are using their old chairs in a great recycling event.

 I was able to get this level of detail thanks to my new trinocular microscope (my new favorite toy)!

 Click on any image below to view it larger and see the detail

 Here’s a look at some of my recent Saw Art.
-I started working in metal a little over a year (June 2015) and in an attempt to learn how to use my plasma cutter I started making designs on some old saws I bought at a yard sale.
+I started working in metal a couple of years ago (June 2015) and in an attempt to learn how to use my plasma cutter I started making designs on some old saws I bought at a yard sale.
 Little did I know that these would end up extremely popular – both locally and internationally.